martyfoxy/interview_task_GameGears_unity3d/README.md

-Тестовое задание для Game Gears.
+Game Gears inverview test assignment

-Из библиотек использовал только Zenject в качестве DI-контейнера
+I used Zenject as a DI-container